opentofu/opentofu/.github/pull_request_template.md

 <!--

 Link all GitHub issues fixed by this PR, and add references to prior related PRs.
+Make sure to first open issue, get community approval and then create Pull Request to resolve it

 -->

-Fixes #
+Resolves #

 ## Target Release